Your AI SEO Content Writer Is Only Doing Half the Job.

 The gap between those two types of systems isn’t a feature gap.
 It’s an architectural one.
 A tool that produces great content will always depend on a human to sequence, link, and publish that content correctly.
 A system that understands the strategy removes that dependency entirely.

 Most AI SEO content writers are the first type.
 Sprite is the second.
-The traffic compounds.
-The team isn’t managing a content queue.
-It’s not magic.
-It just looks a lot like it.
+Traffic compounds, and the team isn’t managing a content queue.
+That is how it works.

 Sprite builds brand authority through continuous, automated improvement.
 Quietly.
 Consistently.
 And at Scale.